 This program permits high school students to earn college and high school graduation credit through the successful completion of college courses.
-Information is available on the academics tab of the school website.
+Information is available on the Academics' tab of the school website or the Guidance tile on the Calvary app.
+Must apply by April 1st annually.